Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 A successful participant of this course is able to

-- understand the rationale of multi-agent systems, modelling and simulation.
+- understand the rationale of multi-agent systems and their modelling.

 - model scenarios with multiple interacting agents in the language of game theory

 - evaluate the feasibility of achieving goals with agents using game theory

 - understand the basic approaches to multi-agent learning, their peculiarities and their differences

 - learn to choose the appropriate class of models with agents to characterise different complex systems

 - implement in an efficient way a model of a system, then understand and analyse the corresponding outputs